 FAQs

-Is Fixer-Upper a good investment?
+Is a fixer-upper a good investment?

-What are the risks of buying a fixer upper?
+What are the risks of buying a fixer-upper?

 How do you determine if a fixer-upper is worth it?